Get your

 Prepare for your holiday today!
 Order your CFP francs French Polynesia from Manor FX now.
 Our excellent CFP franc exchange rate ensures you’ll have extra XPF currency to enjoy.

-You can safely receive your CFP Franc banknotes at home or work, or you can collect them from the Manor FX bureau close to Heathrow.
+You can safely receive your CFP Franc currency at home or work, or you can collect them from the Manor FX bureau close to Heathrow.

 Manor FX provides swift delivery and a straightforward online ordering experience to exchange your pounds to CFP francs.